ixnode/node-geo-sphere/README.md

 Open: http://localhost:6006/

-**Example**: Spain is selected, but the mouse is hovering over Lisbon, Portugal.
+**Example**: The country Spain and language spanisch is selected, but the mouse is hovering over Lisbon, Portugal.

 ![Storybook](docs/images/storybook.png "Storybook")